Why Digital Health?

 Macroeconomic Imperative in Healthcare

-Millennials have overtaken Baby Boomers as the largest living generation.
-This group of digital pioneers embraces technology and doesn’t want to be slowed down by manual processes.
-As the Millennial generation becomes the driving force for voting and expectations of government, we expect dramatic changes in the healthcare system.
+At the same time, Millennials have overtaken Baby Boomers as the largest living generation.
+This group embraces technology and doesn’t want to be slowed down by manual processes.
+As the Millennial generation becomes the driving force for voting and expectations of the healthcare system, we expect that dramatic changes will be forced upon the industry.

 Health System Dissatisfaction